westwin/oidc/rs/README.md

 3. iss: who issued the access_token, usually it's the id(or FQDN) of the AS
 4. perms: the granted permissions for the sub

-NOTE: the access_token does not contains the detailed userinfo of the sub, if you needs detailed userinfo, use the access_token to call /userinfo endpoint of AS.(TBD)

 ## How to Run

 1. go run main.go